Free Settler or Felon

 Prisoners and passengers of the Britannia identified in the Hunter Valley

 The Britannia, after being used in the merchant trade between London and Bengal, was engaged as a convict ship.
-Captained by Thomas Dennott, the Britannia arrived at Portsmouth on 5 October 1796 and remained there embarking a detachment of the New South Wales Corps, loading provisions and making other arrangements before proceeding to Cork to embark male and female convicts.
+Captained by Thomas Dennott, Britannia arrived at Portsmouth on 5 October 1796 and remained there embarking a detachment of the New South Wales Corps, loading provisions and making other arrangements before proceeding to Cork to embark male and female convicts.

 Ireland